-SB204, the Company’s lead drug candidate for the treatment of acne vulgaris, is in late stage clinical development with Phase 3 top-line results expected in 1H 2017.
+SB204, the Company’s lead drug candidate for the treatment of acne vulgaris, is in late stage clinical development.
 We believe that SB204 has the potential to redefine the standard of care in acne vulgaris, and if approved will be the first new chemical entity specifically developed for the treatment of acne vulgaris in more than 20 years.

 SB204 Clinical Trial Results

 - Statistically significant efficacy with SB204 4% when compared to vehicle in both inflammatory and non-inflammatory lesion endpoints

 - Clear separation between active and vehicle